Ironaki/Islands/README.md

 There are three types of element in the grid.
 - Road, light gray.
 Cost 1
-- Slope/Hill/Mountain, darker gray (occasionaly ⛰).
+- Slope/Hill/Mountain, darker gray (occasionally ⛰).
 Cost 4
-- Water, blue (occasionaly 🌊) .
+- Water, blue (occasionally 🌊) .
 Impassable

 Valid directions are up, left, right, down.
 No diagnoal moving.